Annie Wright, LMFT · Trauma-Informed Therapist & Coach

 Q: What is the trauma connection to burnout in driven women?

-A: In my work with clients, the clearest way I put it is this: not all burnout looks the same, and the burnout that brings driven, ambitious women into my office is almost never just about working too hard.
-It’s about a nervous system that learned early that rest is dangerous — that stopping means feeling what’s been running from you for years.
+A: In my work with clients, the clearest way I put it is this: not all burnout looks the same, and the burnout that brings driven women into my office is almost never just about working too hard.
+It’s about a nervous system that learned early that rest is dangerous.
+That stopping means feeling what’s been running from you for years.
 Many of the women I work with grew up in environments where love was conditional on performance, where being ‘okay’ was required even when they weren’t, where achievement was the primary language of worth.
 When you build an adult life on that foundation, you’re not just building a career.
 You’re running a survival strategy.
 Burnout is what happens when the strategy finally breaks down.
 Dr. Bessel van der Kolk‘s work on trauma and the body helps explain why: the nervous system can only sustain hyperactivation for so long before it collapses.

 Q: How do I know if my burnout has trauma roots or is just ordinary exhaustion?

 A: The recognition question I ask clients is: does rest actually restore you, or does slowing down make things worse?
 Ordinary exhaustion responds to vacation, good sleep, and a lighter workload.
-Trauma-rooted burnout doesn’t — because the drive isn’t coming from ambition.
+Trauma-rooted burnout doesn’t.
+Because the drive isn’t coming from ambition.
 It’s coming from fear.
 When you slow down, the feelings that achievement was holding at bay start to surface: anxiety, grief, a pervasive sense of worthlessness that no external success has been able to touch.
 What I see consistently in driven women with trauma-rooted burnout is an inability to be unproductive without acute distress, a compulsive need to be ‘doing’ even in downtime, and a complete disconnection from what they actually want versus what they feel they have to achieve.
 If taking a week off sounds terrifying rather than relieving, that’s a meaningful clinical signal.

 Q: Why do productivity strategies and self-care advice fail for driven women with burnout?

 A: Because they’re addressing the symptom, not the source.
-Productivity hacks assume that the problem is a systems failure — that if you manage your time better, set better boundaries, or take better care of yourself, the burnout will resolve.
+Productivity hacks assume that the problem is a systems failure.
+That if you manage your time better, set better boundaries, or take better care of yourself, the burnout will resolve.
 But when burnout is rooted in a nervous system that has been running on threat-response for years, no app or morning routine is going to fix that.
-What I see consistently is that driven women who’ve tried every productivity strategy and every wellness protocol arrive in therapy feeling even more broken — because the strategies didn’t work, which their nervous systems interpret as further evidence of personal failure.
+What I see consistently is that driven women who’ve tried every productivity strategy and every wellness protocol arrive in therapy feeling even more broken.
+Because the strategies didn’t work, which their nervous systems interpret as further evidence of personal failure.
 The path through isn’t better self-management.
 It’s understanding what’s underneath the drive, and doing the slower, deeper work of actually healing it.

 Q: What does recovery from trauma-rooted burnout actually involve?

 A: Recovery from this kind of burnout involves several layers working in parallel.
-First, genuine physiological regulation — not just sleep and nutrition, but nervous system work: somatic practices, breath, movement, and often trauma-focused therapy that addresses the dysregulation at its root.
-Second, identifying and beginning to modify the core beliefs that have been driving the achievement compulsion — the ‘I’m only worth something when I’m producing’ architecture that most of my clients don’t even realize they’re operating from.
+First, genuine physiological regulation.
+Not just sleep and nutrition, but nervous system work: somatic practices, breath, movement, and often trauma-focused therapy that addresses the dysregulation at its root.
+Second, identifying and beginning to modify the core beliefs that have been driving the achievement compulsion.
+The ‘I’m only worth something when I’m producing’ architecture that most of my clients don’t even realize they’re operating from.
 Third, and often hardest: grieving the version of yourself who had to run this hard just to feel okay.
 That grief is real and it deserves real clinical attention.
 I work with women on all three levels simultaneously, and I’d be happy to talk through what this might look like for you in a consultation.

-Gabor Maté, MD, physician and researcher on trauma and addiction, observes that driven women who collapse into burnout are rarely simply overworked — more often, they’re running on a nervous system that learned very early that rest wasn’t safe, that worth was conditional on output, and that stopping meant becoming visible to a threat they’ve spent decades outrunning.
+Gabor Maté, MD, physician and researcher on trauma and addiction, observes that driven women who collapse into burnout are rarely simply overworked.
+More often, they’re running on a nervous system that learned very early that rest wasn’t safe, that worth was conditional on output, and that stopping meant becoming visible to a threat they’ve spent decades outrunning.

 Q: Is burnout in driven women connected to relational trauma, or is it primarily a work problem?